 Which top 10 tips secure an academic scholarship?

-This is the third and final lesson about Applying for Scholarships.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Applying for Scholarships.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of an academic scholarship